ValentinForster/AIRGroup14/README.md

 ## Datasets

 For our fine-tuning experiments, we will utilize the German datasets provided by Deepset.ai, specifically the GermanQuad dataset.
 You can find the datasets [here](https://www.deepset.ai/germanquad).
+The GermanQuAD dataset was processed to fit the correct format for training.

 ## Pre-Trained Models